 The U.S. Department of Labor says the day is “dedicated to the social and economic achievements of American workers.”
 While many people get to take the day off, frontline workers are the backbone of the labor force, and often spend Labor Day on the job.

 You might think that money is the best motivator, but often the best rewards and recognition come in other forms.
-Get creative and think of other employee recognition examples that will get your team to go above and beyond.
+Get creative and think of other employee recognition ideas that will get your team to go above and beyond.

 The Perks of Employee Recognition Programs